brightspot/react-examples/app-routing/README.md

 #### GraphQL query arguments

 A set of key-value pairs attached to a specific field.
-Arguments are passed into the server-side execution of the respective field, and affect how the field is resolved.
+Arguments are passed into the server-side execution of the respective field, affecting how the field is resolved.
 Arguments can be literal values or variables (refer to [GraphQL query variables](#graphql-query-variables)).

 ```javascript
 query GetArticle($slug: String) {